hcsh1112/LISP_compiler/README.md

 # LISP_compiler
 The project in the Programing Language course.
+Code this project by java to avoid stack overflow.(Java will trigger garbage collection)

 ## LISP
 More imformation in [LISP wiki](https://en.wikipedia.org/wiki/Lisp_(programming_language))